John McAslan: Early life and education

 Born in Glasgow, John McAslan was educated at Dunoon Grammar School, Dollar Academy and the University of Edinburgh.
+He trained in Boston, USA, with Cambridge Seven Associates before joining Richard Rogers and Partners.

+Career

-He trained in Boston, USA, with Cambridge Seven Associates before joining Richard Rogers and Partners in 1980.
-He founded John McAslan + Partners in 1993, and the practice has five studios worldwide: London, Belfast, Edinburgh, Sydney and New York City.
-Succession plans were announced in 2024, handing the ownership of the practice to 15 directors with McAslan staying on as Executive Director.
+McAslan founded John McAslan + Partners in 1993, and the practice has studios worldwide: London, Edinburgh, Sydney and New York City.

+John McAslan's early career working with hi-tech architects manifests itself in the studio's process-led approach to design and an "expertise in blending historical reverence with modern architectural practice".

+The practice also undertakes humanitarian work in Rwanda, India, Haiti and Malawi and in the UK.

+Succession plans were announced in 2024, handing the ownership of the practice to the senior team with McAslan staying on as Executive Chair.

 Philanthropy

 In 1997 McAslan and his wife Dava Sagenkahn established the John McAslan Family Trust, a registered charity which provides support for arts and educational projects both in the UK and overseas.

 In 2004, John McAslan + Partners, the Royal Institute of British Architects (RIBA) and the Institution of Civil Engineers (ICE) jointly established a new bursary to recognise and support innovative design projects.